dat3Cph/material/flow5/week1-getting-started/ReactExercise2.md

 Ensure that the required timer for the dad jokes is cancelled when the user leaves the page.

-Hint: `clearInterval`is the keyword here
+Hint: `clearInterval`is the keyword to look for.